 The experience of having a child with hearing loss made a huge impact on my life.
-Brenden is now a teenager and tells me what he hears.
+Brenden is now 21 years old.
 He definitely re-affirms that he just hears noise without his hearing aids on.
-However, in light of his challenges with hearing, he is an amazing musician who plays concert piano and the drums in the honors band at school.
+When he was 13 years old, he was showing signs of vision problems.
+With extensive eye exams, they confirmed that he was legally blind and in the severe stages of retinitis pigmentosa.
+He was later confirmed to have Usher Syndrome with genetic testing.
+Being legally blind and having a severe hearing loss, his hearing became even more important than it already was.
+He needed to be able to hear the world around him.
+In light of his challenges with hearing and vision loss, he is an amazing musician who plays concert piano and is attending Grand Canyon University with his seeing-eye-dog, Diesel.
 He has conquered everything I was told he would never be able to do.
 His speech is clear.
 He is happy and very social.
 He is a healthy young man who loves everyone he comes in contact with.
 He has been my inspiration to go into audiology to help educate and assist parents and other individuals who face the diagnosis of hearing loss.

 Arizona is full of hearing aid stores.
 What most people do not realize is that not all professionals fitting hearing devices have doctorate degrees in hearing loss.
 In fact, in the state of Arizona, the minimum education required to sell hearing aids as a hearing instrument specialist/dispenser (BC-HIS) is a GED or high school diploma.